-Ain’t as easy as it sounds, since they come in quite a few different shapes and sizes, each with their own unique traits.
-Some will stop when surrounded entirely by darkness while other will pursue relentlessly.
+It isn’t as easy as it sounds since they come in quite a few different shapes and sizes, each with their own unique traits.
+Some will stop when surrounded entirely by darkness while others will pursue relentlessly.
 Uncanny.
-Oh and some will even fling grenade-like creations at ya, or pizza slices.
+Oh, and some will even fling grenade-like creations at ya, or pizza slices.
 Nope, not kidding about that last part.

 Triggering the very timely demise of those who would harm the boy is simple enough: lure them over/into a trap, timing it so that it’ll trigger, impaling them right then and there.
 May need to utilize the power of teddy to slow them down though, as some are just, well, much too fast.
 Now, on top of stationary stuff like spear traps and floor spikes, you’ll also have to manage rotating cannons properly, as these will only fire for so long before needing time to cool off.

 Lure terrifying monsters into deadly traps, find powerful toys to aid you, collect candy, become stronger and face the Nightmare holding your Teddy bear!